What is a quad bike?

 There are vehicle identification kits such as SmartWater or Datatag, which permanently mark the vehicle with identification marks.
 Another solution is to fit a tracker system.
 These are small devices that are hidden on the vehicle and automatically send out the vehicle’s location, meaning the police can trace it.

-Do I have to tell my insurer if I customise my quad or ATV, or change any of the parts?
+Do I have to tell my insurer if I customise my ATV, or change any of the parts?

 How does tyre tread and pressure affect the handling?

 First and foremost, stick to the manufacturer’s recommendations because inflating or deflating tyres outside of the recommended range of pressures may affect the handling in unpredictable or unsafe ways.
 Running tyres at the incorrect pressure may also void a warranty.
 Also make sure you have the correct tyres fitted for the conditions i.e. you may need different tyres for on and off-road environments or wet versus dry weather.